abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 **Question:** Which object should we pick so that the original and the homomorphism categories are isomorphic?

-Note that with the homomorphism functor we can represent any category in the the category of sets
+With the homomorphism functors, we can *represent* any category in the category of sets.
+This is why homomorphism functors and all functors that are isomorphic to them are called *representable* functors.

 Functors in monoids
 ===

 In group theory, there is this cool thing called *group homomorphism* (or *monoid homomorphism* when we are talking about monoids) - it is a function between the groups's underlying sets which preserves the group operation.

-Like, imagine if we have the function which shows you what would be the time after **n** hours
+If the time of the day right now is **00:00** then what would the time be after **n** hours?
+The answer to this question can be expressed as a function from and to the set of integers.

 ![Group homomorphism as a function](group_homomorphism_function.svg)

-Perhaps somewhat surprisingly, this function preserves the operation of addition.
+What's interesting about this function is that it function preserves the operation of (modular) addition.
 That is, 13 hours from now the time will be 1 o'clock and if 14 hours from now it will be 2 o'clock, then the time after (13 + 14) hours will be (1 + 2) o'clock.

-Or to put it formally, if we call the function that computes the time after some hours **mod11**, then we have **mod11(a + b) = mod11(a) + mod11(b)**.Because of this equation, this function is a group homomorphism between the group of integers under addition and the group of modulo arithmetic with base 11, again under addition.
+Or to put it formally, if we call the function that we just saw **mod11**, then we have the following equation - if **a + b = c**, then **mod11(a) + mod11(b) = mod11(c)**.
+Because of this equation, this function is a *group homomorphism* between the group of integers under addition and the group of modulo arithmetic with base 11 under modular addition.

 ![Group homomorphism](group_homomorphism.svg)

-And the groups don't have to be the same composition operator.
-Take for example the function that maps any number n to 2 (or any other number) to the n-th **power** so  **n ➞ 2ⁿ**.
+And the groups don't have to be so similar.
+Take for example the function that maps any number **n** to 2 (or any other number) to the *power of **n**, * so  **n ➞ 2ⁿ**.
 This function gives a rise to a group homomorphism between the group of integets under addition and the integers under multiplication.

 ![Group homomorphism between different groups](group_homomorphism_addition_multiplication.svg)

-Wait, what were we talking about?
-Oh yes - group homomorphisms are functors.
-To see why, we switch to the category-theoretic representation of groups (to make the diagram simpler I am using the group **mod3** as the target group instead of mod11**.)
+Wait, what were we talking about again?
+Oh yeah - group homomorphisms are functors.
+To see why, we switch to the category-theoretic representation of groups.
+Let's use our first example and, to make the diagram simpler, use the group **mod2** instead of **mod11**.

 ![Group homomorphism as a functor](group_homomorphism_functor.svg)